Balurc/data_eng_zoomcamp/week5_batch_processing/README.md

 - Spark driver is the program that submits a job to a Spark master.
 A driver can be operator in Airflow or can be our laptop.

 - Spark master is the program that coordinates the distributions of tasks/jobs to executors.
-Spark master keeps track of which machines are healthy and if some machine becomes unhealthy it reassigns the work
+Spark master keeps track of which machines are healthy and if some machine becomes unhealthy it reassigns the work.

 - Spark executors are the machines that are doing the actual computations (pull and process data).